rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

 **Findings:**

-- **Furniture**: This department has earned a negative gross margin percentage four times throughout 2016.
+- **Furniture**: This department has the worst consistent performance, earning a negative gross margin percentage four times throughout 2016.

 - **Office Supplies**: At the start of the second quarter, office supplies experienced the largest negative gross margin of the year but managed to recover significantly during the latter half of the year.